tsirysndr/repl/README.md

 ![ alt text](./demo.gif)

-This is a simple extendable REPL CLI, with auto-completion, history, auto-install and more.
+This is a simple extendable REPL CLI, with auto-complete, history, auto-install and more.

 ## 🚚 Installation